Information About Agriculture Degree Programs

 Areas Of Study

-Agriculture students will study a wide array of agricultural disciplines, including geoponics, soilless growth techniques such as hydroponics and aeroponics, agricultural engineering, which applies basic engineering techniques to agriculture, animal husbandry, pest management, horticulture, climate change and other environmental issues as they pertain to agriculture, agribusiness and vertical farming.
+Students will study a wide array of agricultural disciplines, including geoponics, soilless growth techniques such as hydroponics and aeroponics, agricultural engineering, which applies basic engineering techniques , animal husbandry, pest management, horticulture, climate change and other environmental issues as they pertain to agriculture, agribusiness and vertical farming.

-Some of the careers available to those with agriculture degrees include: breeding manager, agronomy sales, pest control technician, food processing engineer, farm manager, crop consultant, food technologist, feed plant manager, cattle foreman and field agronomist.
+Some of the careers available to those with a degree in agriculture include: breeding manager, agronomy sales, pest control technician, food processing engineer, farm manager, crop consultant, food technologist, feed plant manager, cattle foreman and field agronomist.
 Nearly all jobs in farming, ranching and food production and development are open to those with an agriculture degree.

 An associates or bachelors degree in agriculture will give the student a basic grounding in the ideas of agricultural research and the basic methods for production of goods provided by plant and animal life.
 Students will learn how livestock animals and plants are raised, growth techniques and soil samples.
 This will give the student some basic competency in fields such as ranching and farming and prepare them for higher degrees in the discipline of agricultural science.

 A Masterís Degree in Agriculture will give the student specific knowledge and skill in the techniques required to manage agricultural functions.
-Students who graduate from a top university with a Masterís Degree in Agriculture will have the skill to run a farm or ranch and to analyze crops and soil with proper training and equipment.
+Students who graduate from a top university with a Master's will have the skill to run a farm or ranch and to analyze crops and soil with proper training and equipment.
 A Masterís Degree in Agriculture can prepare one for a career in agribusiness, animal health or protecting and nurturing the environment.

-Students can also pursue a Ph.D. in agriculture that will give them the opportunity to research and study even more specialized areas of agriculture.
-Research done by Ph.D.s in agriculture can revolutionize the way the world accesses its food sources and other goods crucial for survival.
+Students can also pursue a Ph.D. that will give them the opportunity to research and study even more specialized areas of agriculture.
+Research done by Ph.D.s can revolutionize the way the world accesses its food sources and other goods crucial for survival.